AndrewEllis-Moseley/Kalah/README.md

 java -jar web/target/web-0.0.1-SNAPSHOT.jar or mvnw spring-boot:run

-# The Rules
+# The Game
-There are two players
+Two players are required to start the game, there is no AI

 To start game:
 1. Navigate to http://localhost:8080
 2. Enter the player name and click Let's Player